tamlut-modnys/curriculum/ha-23-3/ha5/lesson5.md

 ## Scoping

-With nested cores, we should scoping.
+With nested cores, we should understand scoping.
 When arms are called, they run against their parent core as the subject.

 In the code below, note that calling `inner-core-arm` gets the definition of `n` as `2` rather than `1`.